跳转至

 make build-manifest OPTS="<deployment options>"

-Manifests will be generated in _output/manifests/kubernetes/generated/ by default.
+Manifests will be generated in _output/generated-manifest/ by default.

 Deployment Option Description Dependency